wp-plugins/mobile-client-detection-plugin/readme.txt

 so it's quite handy for fixing things for specific user-agents (instead of using conditional CSS).

+*Please be aware the this is a support plug-in than a fully featured mobile theme.*

 == Installation ==

 1. Upload the 'mobile-client-detection-plugin' directory into the '/wp-content/plugins/' directory.